home-assistant/home-assistant.io/source/_integrations/hisense_aehw4a1.markdown

 ha_iot_class: Local Poll
 ---

-The Hisense AEH-W4A1 is wifi module used to give wifi connectivity to some Hisense ACs and rebranded models (Smart Cool, Beko and others).
+The Hisense AEH-W4A1 is a WiFi module used to give WiFi connectivity to some Hisense ACs and rebranded models (Smart Cool, Beko and others).

-Later AC models use other wifi modules (like AEH-W4B1 and AEH-W4E1) that are not compatible or otherwise tested  with this integration.
+Later AC models use other WiFi modules (like AEH-W4B1 and AEH-W4E1) that are not compatible or otherwise tested with this integration.

 It is highly recommended not to use one of the official smartphone applications and this integration at the same time, to avoid problems related to command collision.